top of page

 1. Understand why you want to rebrand

 Are you rebranding to keep up with new trends?
 Is your business going in a different direction?
 Are you catering more towards your existing audience?
 These are all things you need to consider before jumping in.
-After you understand the purpose for your rebrand, you can best adapt your logo, voice, website, and more to achieve that goal.
+After you understand the purpose of your rebrand, you can best adapt your logo, voice, website, and more to achieve that goal.

 2. Understand the market